Self build housing

 At the moment, we are trying to assess the level of interest for self build or custom build homes in the West Oxfordshire.

 This information will help us decide if there is a demand locally, and to develop specific planning policies for the provision of self-build or custom housing plots.

-So that we can get a realistic idea of local demand, we would ask that you only register if you can meet the following criteria:
+So that we can get a realistic idea of local demand only register if you are:

-- You are a British citizen, a national of an EEA State other than the United Kingdom, or a national of Switzerland; and
+- a British citizen, a national of an EEA State other than the United Kingdom, or a national of Switzerland

-- You are seeking to acquire a serviced plot of land build a house to occupy as your sole or main residence.
+- seeking to acquire a serviced plot of land build a house to occupy as your sole or main residence.